janelia-flyem/dvid/README.md

 Versioning and distribution follow patterns similar to distributed version control systems like git and mercurial.
 Provenance is kept in the DAG.

 _Status: Simple DAG and UUID support implemented.
-Version compression was introduced in August 2014 and is undergoing testing/refinement._
+"Sparse" Version compression was introduced in August 2014 and is undergoing testing/refinement.
+There are plans to implement slower but more git-like versioning support via content-addressable hashes when adding support for unordered key-value stores like Scality._

 **Denormalized Views**: For any node in the version DAG, we can choose to create denormalized views that accelerate particular access patterns.
 For example, multiscale2d (quadtree) data